 Check out the Downloads section for example PixelCNC projects!

-We've been working to create tutorial videos which demonstrate PixelCNC's various features and functionality along with walkthroughs for creating different projects and achieving different effects.
+PixelCNC includes a new interactive tutorial system which demonstrate PixelCNC's various features and functionality by walking users through creating different projects and achieving different effects.
 New tutorials are added with each update!

-There are example PixelCNC project files that can be found on the Downloads page to use as a reference or as a guide for creating your own projects.
-If you have any suggestions or requests for a project - or that you'd like to see a video tutorial for - please feel free to let us know by emailing us at firstname.lastname@example.org.
+There are example PixelCNC project files that can be found on the Downloads page to use as a reference, or as a guide for creating your own projects.
+If you have any suggestions or requests for an example project, interactive tutorial, or video tutorial - please feel free to let us know by emailing us at email@example.com.

 The User Guide explains in detail each aspect of the user interface and provides some tips and tricks as well as pitfalls to avoid while using PixelCNC.
 The latest version of the User Guide can be viewed here: